Saas has zero user

 Your ideal user has a problem they're already complaining about somewhere.
 If you built a tool for indie SaaS founders, they're in r/SaaS, r/startups, and r/SideProject.
 If you built something for freelancers, they're in specific Slack groups and Discord servers.
 If you built a developer tool, they're on Hacker News and in niche GitHub discussions.

 Go to that one community.
 Don't post about your product.
 Post about the problem.
 Describe the pain your users experience in their words.
-"I launched three weeks ago and I have zero signups.
-What am I doing wrong?" or "I keep hearing that my landing page is the problem, but I'm not even getting traffic.
-Where are you all finding your first users?"

 Watch who responds.
 Watch who DMs you.
 Those people are your first conversations, not your first customers.
 The difference matters.
 You're not selling yet.
 You're learning.
 Ask them what they've tried, what's frustrating them, what they'd pay to fix.
 Their language becomes your marketing copy.
 Their frustrations become your feature priorities.

-How to Find Product-Market Fit After Launching
+For more on this process, read How to Find Product-Market Fit After Launching.

 Here's a day-by-day triage plan for the two weeks after a silent launch.
+Pick one channel, run one experiment at a time, and track what happens.

 Days 1 through 3: Stop everything.
 Install analytics if you haven't.
 Check your numbers.
-How many people have actually visited your site?
+How many people have visited your site?
 Where did they come from?
 What page did they leave on?
 You need baseline data before you change anything.

 Days 4 through 6: Pick your single best channel.
 Look at where your ideal user spends time.
 Join that community.
 Spend two days reading, not posting.
 Understand the tone, the common complaints, the questions people ask.
 You're doing recon.